-In summary, peptides typically do not need to be purified, they should have TFA removed and replaced with acetate, and should be water soluble.
+In summary, many peptides do not need to be purified, but they should have TFA removed and replaced with acetate, and should be water soluble.
 Water insoluble peptides require organic solvents, which complicate the overall vaccine formulation.
 Through experimentation with various peptides, and addition of soluble residues or substitution of hydrophobic residues with soluble ones, we are able to achieve solubility in water while retaining conservative positions of top scoring epitopes represented on these peptides.
-We have reversed prior substitutions and propose additional reversals if solubility can be achieved through alternate means.
-Amino acid substitutions are shown as lower-case letters, and conservative substitutions are highlighted in green, while non-conservative substitutions are highlighted in red.
-Previously tested and retired (due to low solubility) or conditional or prospective peptides are listed in Supplemental Materials.
-Peptide synthesis is most efficient if certain guidelines are followed (see for example 103).